-How a Parent's Narcissistic Personality Disorder Effects Their Child
+How a Parent's Narcissistic Personality Disorder Affects Their Child

 The NPD Parent